andrewpaiven/reactnd-project-readable-starter/README.md

-# Readable API Server
+# Readable

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This application is the final react/redux project of udacity's react nanodegree.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+Readable is a forum-like application where users can add, comment and vote on posts.
+It's entirely built with react using redux for state management.
+No CSS templates were harmed during the development process of this application.

-## Start Developing
+## Launching the application

-To get started developing right away:
+To get started with the application you will need to start the API server and the user interface

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* For the user interface
-    - `create-react-app frontend`
+	- `cd ui-client`
-    - `cd frontend`
+    - `npm install`
     - `npm start`

 ## API Server